What Makes doingwell Different from Other Electrolyte Drinks?

 Higher Sodium for Real Performance

-actually lose.
+replacing what you actually lose.
 We built our formula for real sweat loss, not just flavor.
+Prefer a lighter daily

 Zero Sugar, Zero Compromises